caio-bernardo/dt-chat/README.md

 Standalone python scripts to run some functionalities, like creating a vector store or reading a database.
 Each script contains its own set of dependencies and can be run without this project.

-## Contributing

-As of now, this project **is not** accepting outside contributions.
-Though, that may change in the future.

 ## License